SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion: Experiments

 \subsection{Experimental Setup}

-\tit{Datasets} We evaluate our method on the ETH dataset~\cite{schops2017multi} and diverse online collections.
-The ETH dataset contains real-world outdoor scenes captured by moving cameras and provides wide-baseline multi-view observations with significant viewpoint changes.
-We use the online collection used in WorldMirror~\cite{liu2025worldmirror} which includes diverse indoor and outdoor scenes.
-To adapt the two datasets into the scene expanison task, for each scene, we synthesize one additional novel view that expand coverage beyond the captured boundary, following user instructions (Fig.~\ref{fig:teaser}).
-We manually curate the generated candidate views and select those that best match the user instructions; however, the inserted view is not guaranteed to be 3D-consistent with the captured scene and may still exhibit misalignment.
-We report results by merging the ETH test dataset and the online collections for baseline comparisons.
+\tit{Datasets} We evaluate on the ETH dataset~\cite{schops2017multi} and the online collection of WorldMirror~\cite{liu2025worldmirror}, covering outdoor and indoor scenes with wide-baseline multi-view observations.
+For each scene, we generate one instruction-guided novel view extending beyond the captured boundary (Fig.~\ref{fig:teaser}).
+We manually select a candidate that best follows the instruction; the selected view may still be 3D-misaligned with the captured scene.
+Results are reported on the merged ETH test set and online collection.

-\tit{Baselines} Since there are no existing methods that explicitly study 3D scene expansion via view insertion, we adapt representative 3D reconstruction approaches as baselines, including WorldMirror~\cite{liu2025worldmirror}, OmniVGGT~\cite{peng2025omnivggt}, TTT3R~\cite{chen2025ttt3r}, and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}.
-WorldMirror and OmniVGGT are feed-forward reconstruction methods trained on large-scale multimodal data.
-TTT3R is an RNN-based reconstruction method originally designed for dynamic scenes; in our setting, we treat the inserted view as an additional “time step” and apply TTT3R accordingly.
-For 3DGS, since the synthesized view does not provide ground-truth camera parameters, we initialize its pose using the prediction from WorldMirror and optimize the 3DGS representation with an image-supervision objective.
+\tit{Baselines} As no prior work explicitly studies 3D scene expansion via view insertion, we adapt representative reconstruction methods as baselines: WorldMirror~\cite{liu2025worldmirror}, OmniVGGT~\cite{peng2025omnivggt}, TTT3R~\cite{chen2025ttt3r}, and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}.
+WorldMirror and OmniVGGT are feed-forward multimodal reconstruction models.
+For TTT3R, originally designed for dynamic reconstruction, we treat the inserted view as an additional time step.
+For 3DGS, we initialize the inserted-view pose with WorldMirror predictions and optimize the representation using image supervision.

 \tit{Evaluation Protocol and Metrics} We evaluate two aspects: \emph{preservation} of the captured region and \emph{expansion} quality under view insertion.